Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Upper Kedron has 13 operational public transport stops, all of which are bus stops.
-There is one route serving these stops, offering a total of 131 weekly passenger trips.
-The accessibility of transport in Upper Kedron is rated as good, with residents located an average of 342 meters from the nearest stop.
+Upper Kedron has 13 active public transport stops, all of which are bus stops.
+These stops are served by a single route, offering a total of 131 weekly passenger trips combined.
+The accessibility of transport in Upper Kedron is rated as good, with residents typically located 342 meters from the nearest stop.

-On average, there are 18 trips per day across all routes, equating to approximately 10 weekly trips per individual stop.
+On average, there are 18 trips per day across all routes, which equates to approximately 10 weekly trips per individual stop.

 Frequently Asked Questions - Transport